Can You Qualify for Both SSI and SSDI Monthly Benefits?

 How to Apply for Concurrent SSI and SSDI Benefits

 Applying for concurrent benefits is easy, and there’s no special claim or application form you must submit to the SSA.
-You can either apply for SSI or SSDI on your own, or get expert help filing your claim.
+You can either apply for benefits on your own, or get expert help filing your claim.
 Then, the SSA reviews your claim to determine whether your current monthly income and assets qualify you for concurrent benefits.
 All you can do while the SSA performs their reviews is wait to hear a decision.
 If you have a lawyer, they can request claim status updates on your behalf.

 Three Steps to Qualify for Both SSI and SSDI Monthly Benefits